-Tricholoma aff. imbricatum EU - cap not scaly.
+Tricholoma 'imbricatum PNW10' - cap not scaly.
 Conifers.
 Slightly farinceous.
-Our common local species is definitely different enough in ITS to be considered a sister species that needs a new name.
+Our common local species is definitely different enough in ITS to be considered a sister species to this EU species that needs a new name.

 Tricholoma aurantio-olivaceum WA- Odorless?
-A related, locally described slender species usually with an orange tinge to the cap and rusty orange fibrils on the stalk, but otherwise much like T. aff. imbricatum.
+A related, locally described slender species usually with a more orange tinge to the cap and rusty orange fibrils on the stalk.
+The cap may be conical and the gills can stain brown.

 Tricholoma vaccinum EU - cap usually scaly and stem usually hollow.
 Conifers.
 Slightly farinaceous.
 Our sequences do match EU sequences quite well, so we do have this species here.